facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 I have used it like as example because is specifically for the design of hierarchies.

-I do not want to write an article on how to respect the development according to **Liskov** on the internet there is a lot of literature.
-In this case I would just like to emphasize that building a hierarchy of objects is not easy, that more the hierarchy is deep then more we are faced with design problems and **final** helps use to prevent this.
+I do not want to write an article on how to respect the development according to **Liskov** in the net there is a lot of literature.
+I would just like to emphasize that building a hierarchy of objects is not easy, that more the hierarchy is deep then more we are faced with design problems and **final** helps use to prevent this.

-For this reason, before creating subclasses we should ask ourselves questions such as these or similar this is only a suggestion:
+For this reason, before creating subclasses we should ask ourselves questions such as these or similar (this is only a suggestion):

 - is my derived class of the same type as the base class?
 - can my derived class be exchanged with the base class without having "strange" behaviors in the code at runtime?